hmdprs/data-scientist/README.md

 ### Setup

-We'll use an [OpenAQ](https://openaq.org/) dataset about air quality.
+We'll use the [OpenAQ](https://openaq.org/) dataset about air quality.

 ```python
 # create a "Client" object